-The process of attaining intellectual wellness requires you to expand your knowledge and engage in forward, independent thinking, to include pursuing creative, mentally stimulating activities.
+The process of attaining intellectual wellness requires you to expand your knowledge and engage in forward, independent thinking This will involve pursuing creative, mentally stimulating activities.
 Activities should enhance individual skills and allow you to share your knowledge and experience with others.
 Intellectual wellness is rooted in discovering opportunities for growth, developing problem solving skills, and overcoming barriers and challenges.
 It can be advanced through academics, cultural and community involvement, and exploring personal interests.
 The desire to acquire information and improve skills in pursuit of lifelong learning contributes to your intellectual wellness.

 Intellectual Wellness Themes